MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-device-client-ll-h/iothubdeviceclient-ll-sendeventasync.md

 # IoTHubDeviceClient_LL_SendEventAsync()

-Asynchronous call to send the message specified by `eventMessageHandle`.
+Asynchronous call to send the message specified by eventMessageHandle.

 ## Syntax